facts about the Santiago Day School:

-- School year: In Chile, the academic year typically begins in early March and ends in early December, with summer break from December through February and a two-week winter break in July.
+- School year: In Chile, the academic year typically begins in early March and ends in early December, with a summer break from December through February and a two-week winter break in July.

 - Meals: Children receive nutritional lunches and snacks each day, free of charge.